php-opencloud/openstack/doc/services/compute/v2/servers.rst

 Reboot server
 -------------

 This operation will reboot a server.
-Please be aware that you must specify whether you want to initiate a HARD or SOFT reboot (you specify this as a string argument).
+You can specify HARD reboot by passing argument Enum::REBOOT_HARD to the function.
+Otherwise, the default is a SOFT reboot.

 .. sample:: Compute/v2/servers/reboot_server.php
 .. refdoc:: OpenStack/Compute/v2/Models/Server.html#method_reboot